googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 For example, a gradient color line could be defined with two color stops at 0.2 and 1.5.
-The gradient color line is positioned in the design grid by aligning stop offsets 0 and 1 to design grid positions, as defined for each gradient type, using the extrapolated color of stop offset 0 at one position and the interpolated color of stop offset 1 at the other position.
+The gradient color line is positioned in the design grid by aligning stop offsets 0 and 1 to design grid positions, as defined for each gradient type, using an extrapolated color of stop offset 0 at one position and an interpolated color of stop offset 1 at the other position.
 Colors for offsets between 0.5 and 1.5 are interpolated.
 Colors for offsets above 1.5 and below 0.2 are defined and determined by the color line’s *extend mode*, described below.